ramon-rocha/MonoDevelop.CobraBinding/README.md

  * Leading .dot and _underscore completion
  * Local variable completion
  * Arbitrary.member.completion
+ * Parameter completion

 Isn't that everything?
 Not quite.
-Parameter completion is not implemented yet but the biggest problem is that most of the "working" scenarios only work when there are no parsing errors in the file (i.e. no red squiggly lines).
+The biggest problem is that most of the "working" scenarios only work when there are no parsing errors in the file (i.e. no red squiggly lines).
 A caching mechanism works around this to mitigate the annoyance but it's less than ideal.

 What Doesn't Work?
 ------------------
- * Parameter completion
  * Completion of identifiers for declarations made while parsing errors exist
  * Project references don't work quite right
  * ```if inherits``` and ```if implements``` blocks do not show all available members